jannis-baum/Jupyviv/README.md

   the `agent`, your editor, and Vivify

 The `handler` is always run locally where your editor and Vivify are as well, and should be taken care of by your editor plugin.
-The `agent` can be run separately (optionally on a different machine), or can be launched and managed by the handler.
-Use `jupyviv agent --help` to see how to run the `agent` separately.
+The `agent` can be automatically launched and managed by the `handler`, or run separately (optionally on a different machine).

+To run the `agent` either way, you need the Jupyter Kernel for the respective language installed, e.g. `pip install ipykernel` for Python.
+If you want to run the agent separately, use `jupyviv agent --help` for more information.

 ### Existing editor integration